allegory-software/many-machines/README.md

 Add a `modules` file inside your machine dir with a list of module names separated by space and/or newlines (eg. `timezone hostname secure_proc git curl`).

+Modules can be installed manually with `mm install MODULE`.
+Modules declared in the `modules` file can be installed with `mm prepare`.

 ## `mm` vs `mmd`

 `mm` is the frontend UI for the commands in `/cmd`. `mm` takes a list of